Rishabbh-Sahu/extractive_summarization/README.md

 - PageRank algorithm helps in sorting these sentences from high to low importance range.
 Thereafter, pick TOP-N sentences to summaries the document.

 #### Model dependencies:
-Code has been written on window's 10 machine with 'miniconda', However it should work across operating systems.
+Code has been written on window's 10 machine with 'miniconda', However it should work across operating systems (unix/mac).